HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/fists.md

 # Trivia

-- The hand that you punch with is completely random, sometimes it will be the right hand, and sometimes it will be the left hand
+- The hand that you punch with is completely random, sometimes it will be the right hand, and sometimes it will be the left hand.

 # History

 - [v0.5.0](https://github.com/HasangerGames/suroi/releases/tag/v0.5.0)
-  - Obstacle damage multiplier halved (from 2)
+  - Obstacle damage multiplier halved (from 2).
 - [v0.1.0](https://github.com/HasangerGames/suroi/releases/tag/v0.1.0) (original beta release)
-  - Added
+  - Added.